Brandywine Realty Trust (BDN)

 Gerard H. Sweeney, President, Chief Executive Officer and Trustee

-Mr. Sweeney has served as President, Chief Executive Officer, and Trustee of Brandywine Realty Trust since its founding in 1994.
-Prior to founding Brandywine, he was Vice President at LCOR, Incorporated, a real estate development firm, and served as Financial Vice President and General Partner of the Linpro Company, a predecessor of LCOR, from 1983 to 1994.
-He is also a co-founder and co-Chief Executive Officer of Bonomo Turkish Taffy LLC.
+Mr. Sweeney has served as President, Chief Executive Officer, and Trustee of Brandywine Realty Trust since its founding in 1994, overseeing its growth into a large, publicly-traded, full-service, integrated real estate company.
+Before co-founding Brandywine, he was Vice President of LCOR, Incorporated, and Financial Vice President and General Partner of The Linpro Company.
+He is also a co-founder and co-CEO of Bonomo Turkish Taffy LLC.

 Thomas E. Wirth, Executive Vice President and Chief Financial Officer